-Post forecasts that domestic sugar consumption will decrease by 4 percent to 1.7 million MT in the 2019/20 MY, from 1.8 million MT in the 2018/19 MY.
-This is due to the decrease in demand of sugar from the beverage sector following the introduction of the tax on sugar sweetened beverages in 2018 and the increase in the tax in 2019.
+Post forecasts that domestic sugar consumption will increase by 1 percent to 1.7 million MT in the 2020/21 MY, from 1.6 million MT in the 2019/20 MY.
+This is based on industry and government's incentives for manufactures to utilize local sugar and the growth in population.
+However, domestic consumption is expected to be partially offset by the decrease in demand of sugar from the beverage sector following the introduction of the tax on sugar sweetened beverages in 2018 and the increase in the tax in 2019.
 Information on the impact of the sugar tax may be obtained from the following GAIN report published in March 2019, South African Sugar Industry Crushed by Not So Sweet Tax.
-The 2018/19 MY domestic consumption was also revised downwards to 1.8 million MT from 2.0 million MT, based on the impact of the tax on sugar sweetened beverages.

 Sugar in South Africa is primarily used for direct human consumption and for industrial purposes e.g. as an ingredient for producing beverages and confectionary products.
 The industrial demand for sugar accounts for 60 percent of the total domestic sugar sales, while direct home consumption accounts for 40 percent of the total domestic sugar sales.
-The per capita consumption of sugar in South Africa is about 45 kg per year, which is higher than most countries in the Southern Africa region whose per capita consumption is below 30 kg per year.
+The per capita consumption of sugar in South Africa is about 45 kilograms (kg) per year, which is higher than most countries in the Southern Africa region whose per capita consumption is below 30 kg per year.
 However, the South African per capita consumption is still much lower to the U.S. per capita consumption of between 68 to 77 kg per year.

-The retail price of brown and refined sugar in South Africa ranges from US\$1.07 to US\$1.20 per kilogram, and is affordable to the majority of the population.
+The retail price of brown and refined sugar in South Africa ranges from US\$.82 to US\$1.00 per kilogram, and is affordable to the majority of the population.

-Post forecasts an increase in the use of artificial sweeteners based on the measures undertaken by the beverage sector to either avoid or minimize the impact of the tax on sugar sweetened beverages.
-The beverage sector has been reformulating their drinks to reduce the sugar content by combining less sugar with an increased use of artificial sweeteners.
-There are reports that other sectors not impacted by the sugar tax have also voluntarily started reducing the use of sugar and replacing it with artificial sweeteners.
+Post expects a continued increase in the use of artificial sweeteners based on the measures undertaken by the beverage sector to either avoid or minimize the impact of the tax on sugar sweetened beverages.
+The beverage sector has been reformulating their drinks to reduce the sugar content by combining less sugar with an increased use of artificial sweeteners such as aspartame, stevia leaf extract, sucralose and acesulfame potassium.
+There are reports that other sectors not impacted by the sugar tax such as chocolate manufacturers have also voluntarily started reducing the use of sugar and replacing it with artificial sweeteners.
 This is expected to drive the use and demand of artificial sweeteners in South Africa.
 South Africa is currently a net exporter of sweeteners as shown in Figure 5.
-However, the increased demand of artificial sweeteners may result in the growth of imports and potential market opportunities for the United States.
+The increased demand of artificial sweeteners over the years has resulted in the growth of artificial sweetener domestic production, and decline in imports.
+Some sugar milling companies are also invested in the artificial sweetener industry.
+However, the sugar industry in South Africa still believes that the use of artificial sweeteners has minimal impact to sugar demand or is insignificant to the industry.